w3f/polkadot-wiki/docs/learn-parachains.md

   gold; or by paper goods like shares in a company or fiat currency held by a trusted party, providing a stable, permanent launchpad for stablecoins and Central Bank Digital Currencies.

-Public utility parachains would typically grant privileged business logic to Polkadot’s governance.
+Common good parachains would typically grant privileged business logic to Polkadot’s governance.
 Just as the Polkadot Relay Chain has several privileged functions like setting the validator count or allocating DOT from the Treasury, these parachains can have privileged functions like changing system parameters or registering an asset.

-Because public utility chains add functionality beyond the scope of the Relay Chain, they will likely be approved by the network stakeholders only in rare scenarios.
+Because common good chains add functionality beyond the scope of the Relay Chain, they will likely be approved by the network stakeholders only in rare scenarios.

 ## Examples